fusioncharts/dev_centre_docs/getting-started/php/install-using-php.md

 ![Js Folder Structure]({% site.baseurl %}/gif/js-folder-structure.gif)

-> It is recommended that you copy the files of the `js` folder from fusioncharts-suite-xt download package to your project folder.
+> It is recommended that you copy the files/folders from `fusioncharts-suite-xt > js` folder to your project folder.

 * The download package also contains `fusioncharts.php` file under `fusioncharts-suite-xt > integrations > php > fusioncharts-wrapper` folder.
 This folder will also contain FusionCharts PHP native **[Export Handler]({% site.baseurl %}/exporting-charts/using-fc-export-server/server-side-export/setup-private-export-server/php '@@open-newtab')**.
 The folder structure is shown below:

 ![PHP Js Folder]({% site.baseurl %}/gif/php-folder-structure.gif)

-> If you are using 3.12.2 or older versions, download v3.13.0 to get the `php` folder in the FusionCharts Suite XT package.
+> The `php` folder in the FusionCharts Suite XT package is available from v3.13.0.

 Following is the list of JavaScript files present in your `fusioncharts-suite-xt > js` folder: